Using the ThinLinc desktop customizer¶

 - Menu of application group

 A dropdown box for the menu structure folder of the application group.
-Applications choosen in the boxes below will be added to the chosen menu folder.
+Applications chosen in the boxes below will be added to the chosen menu folder.

 - Applications added to menu